Stadt-Geschichte-Basel/stadtgeschichtebasel.ch/README.md

 ## Support

 This project is maintained by [@Stadt-Geschichte-Basel](https://github.com/Stadt-Geschichte-Basel).
 Please understand that we won't be able to provide individual support via email.
-We also believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.
+We believe that help is much more valuable if it's shared publicly, so that more people can benefit from it.

 | Type                                   | Platforms                                                                                           |
 | -------------------------------------- | --------------------------------------------------------------------------------------------------- |